Linkedin Tips & Strategies

 The format you choose has a huge impact on how your message is received.
 Don't just default to a text post with a stock photo.
 Consider the best vehicle for your specific news.

 • Text with a Powerful Image: The classic choice for most announcements.
-Perfect for new jobs, work anniversaries, or quick company news.
 Use a high-quality headshot, a celebratory team photo, or a custom-branded graphic.

-• Carousel Post (PDF Upload): Carousels are king for engagement because they make people stop and swipe.
-They're perfect for breaking down a big announcement into digestible pieces, telling a multi-part story, teasing a product launch with different features on each slide, or sharing key takeaways from a report.
+• Carousel Post (PDF Upload): Great for breaking down a big announcement into digestible pieces, telling a multi-part story, or sharing key takeaways from a report.

 • Video: Nothing builds connection like video.
-A short, direct-to-camera message from you or your CEO can make an announcement feel much more personal and authentic than text alone.
-Use it for major company news, a heartfelt thank you, or a personal milestone.
-Keep it brief (under 90 seconds works best in the feed).
+A short, direct-to-camera message can make an announcement feel personal and authentic.
+Keep it brief (under 90 seconds works best).

-• Article: If your announcement needs more context, depth, and detail than a post allows, publishing a LinkedIn Article is the way to go.
-You can then create a separate, shorter post to promote the article and drive traffic to it.
+• Article: If your announcement needs more context and detail, publishing a LinkedIn Article is ideal.
+Create a separate, shorter post to promote the article.

 Crafting the Perfect Announcement: A Step-by-Step Guide